bookingactivities/booking-activities/readme.txt

 Now you can see all kind of active bookings (booked, pending, in cart).

-= Cancelled booking disapeared from the list, I need to see them! = Just click on the settings wheel above the bookings list, and check 'Display inactive bookings'.
+= Cancelled bookings disapeared from the list, I need to see them! = Just click on the settings wheel above the bookings list, and check 'Display inactive bookings'.
 Now you can see inactive bookings (cancelled, expired, removed, refunded, refund requested).